MAVeny426/Product-Management-API/README.md

 GET /getproduct/:name

--Description: Retrieves details of a specific product by name.
+- Description: Retrieves details of a specific product by name.

--Response:
+- Response:

 ```
 {